loum/makester/docs/docs/makefiles/makester.md

 ### Display the Makester variables

 Makester context is driven by environment variables.
-Most of these variables can be overriden to suit your particular use cases.
+Most of these variables can be overridden to suit your particular use cases.

 ```sh title="Display the state of the Makester variables."